mattheww/gomill/gomill_docs/intro.rst

 - testing multiple pairings in one run
 - playing multiple games in parallel
 - displaying live results
-- engine configuration by command-line options or |gtp| commands
+- engine configuration by command line options or |gtp| commands
 - a protocol for per-move engine diagnostics in |sgf| output

-There is also experimental support for automatically tuning player parameters based on the game results.
+- automatically tuning player parameters based on game results (**experimental**)

 .. contents:: Contents
    :local:
+   :backlinks: none

 Ringmaster example
 ------------------

+.. todo:: brief link to install docs at this point

 Create a file called :file:`demo.ctl`, with the following contents::